beginner-corp/docs.begin.com/src/shared/docs/en/guides/events.md

 Your `app.arc` file is where you will provision new events and functions.

 Infrastructure-as-code is the practice of provisioning and maintaining cloud infrastructure using a declarative manifest file.
-It’s like package.json, except for cloud resources like API Gateway, Lambda, and DynamoDB (all of which Begin apps use)
+It’s like package.json, except for cloud resources like API Gateway, Lambda, and DynamoDB (all of which Begin apps use).

-By checking in your Begin app’s project manifest (.arc) file with your code, you can ensure you have exactly the cloud resources your code depends on.
+By checking in your Begin app’s project manifest (`app.arc`) file with your code, you can ensure you have exactly the cloud resources your code depends on.
 This is crucial for ensuring reproducibility and improving iteration speed.

 > 💡 **Learn more!** Head here to dig deeper into [provisioning and working with event functions in Begin apps](/en/event-functions/provisioning/).